Srish-ty/AutoPatch-PR-Agent/README.md

   - Google Gemini: Obtain from [Google AI Studio](https://makersuite.google.com/app/apikey).
   - OpenAI: Get from [OpenAI API](https://platform.openai.com/api-keys).
 - **Git**: Installed and configured on your system for local repository operations.
-- **Optional Tools**: Docker for containerized runs, or IDEs like PyCharm for advanced debugging.

 ---